GDev-Karl/zero_day/zero_day/README.md

-My first zero day day at alx_SE
+My zero day at software engineer at alx